shawnferry/HOL7712-gitbook/setup/README.md

 # Setup

 Due to constraints on time and variability in the physical lab, some setup steps have been completed on the lab VMs.
-The steps in this chapter will perform the same pre-work in a fresh VM.
-During the lab Puppet will skip the portions which have been completed.
+The steps in this chapter perform the same pre-work in a fresh VM.
+During the lab, Puppet will skip the portions that have been completed.

 ### Steps Overview